 What I offer

-A visit to gynecology is recommended for annual screening and at any time a woman has concerns about symptoms such as vaginal pain, discharge, abnormal bleeding.
+A visit to gynaecology is recommended for annual screening and whenever a woman experiences symptoms such as vaginal pain, unusual discharge, or abnormal bleeding.

-Most women know they should see an obstetrician/gynecologist (OB/GYN) at some point in their lives in order to maintain good feminine health.
-However, it can be challenging to get over fears, anxieties or misconceptions about going to gynecologist, while in fact it feels good to know that we are staying on top our health.
-There are several reasons to see a gynecologist and put your mind at ease.
+Most women know they should see an obstetrician/gynaecologist (OB/GYN) at some point in their lives to maintain good feminine health.
+However, it can be challenging to overcome fears, anxieties, or misconceptions about visiting a gynaecologist.
+In reality, it is reassuring to know that you are actively taking care of your health.
+There are several important reasons to consult a gynaecologist and put your mind at ease.

 General Gynaecological Health